farazahmadi/academic-hugo/content/project/icecream-cleaning/index.md

 ---
-title: Ice cream survey data cleaning
+title: Ice cream Customer's Survey Data Cleaning
 summary: Using R to clean and prepare a raw survey data for the analytics team
 tags:
 - R